xxzyn/Custom-AI-Discord-Chatbot/README.md

-# Custom-AI-Discord-Chatbot
+# Custom AI Chatbot For Discord
-# You can make your own talking chatbot using these files
+# Make your bot *ALIVE* using this chatbot

 1. **Just download this repository as zip**